pantheon-systems/documentation/source/content/guides/account-mgmt/account/01-introduction.md

 reviewed: "2022-09-19"
 ---

 When starting with Pantheon, the first thing you do is create an account.
-This account then lets you purchase plans, manage your organization, and pay your bills.
+This account then lets you purchase plans, manage your workspaces, and pay your bills.

 To create an account, [sign up now for free](https://pantheon.io/register?docs).